If the boogeyman had a name, his initials would be R.S.V.

-I recently found out that October is RSV Awareness Month.
-That’s fitting, because it’s right before RSV season starts.
-In an effort to help other NICU parents, I want to share some of the knowledge I gained while my babies were sick.
+In an effort to help other new parents, I want to share some of the knowledge I gained while my babies were sick.

-Here is what I want every NICU parent to know:
+Here is what I want every new parent to know:

 But remember this: If your baby is having trouble breathing, that is a medical emergency.
 RSV is dangerous.
 Don’t wait to get treatment.